ervandogan12/ervandogan12/README.md

 <div align="left">
-- I love my family, coding, swimming, playing chess online😄, watching science || fantasy movies, and travelling.
+I love my family, coding, swimming, playing chess online, and watching science and fantasy movies.
+I also enjoy traveling.
-- 🔭 I had experience in developing mobile applications for the iOS App Store and Google Play Store.
+:telescope: I have experience in developing mobile applications for the iOS App Store and Google Play Store.
-- 🌱 I’m currently learning and working on FULL STACK WEB DEVELOPMENT (React for frontend, Node.js for backend, and MongoDB for database).
+:seedling: I’m currently learning and working on full stack web development, using React for the frontend, Node.js for the backend, and MongoDB for the database.
-- 👯 I’m looking to collaborate on innovative projects related to mobile application developments, especially React Native used projects in the future.
+:dancers: I’m looking to collaborate on innovative projects related to mobile application development, especially those using React Native.
-- 💬 Ask me about Flutter Mobile Application Development and FULL STACK WEB DEVELOPMENT.
+:speech_balloon: Ask me about Flutter Mobile Application Development and full stack web development.
 </div>

 ### 🔨 Languages and Tools: